schwa184/Swift-Blog/README.md

 # Go to: https://schwa184.github.io/Swift-Blog/ to view Blog

 # Calendar Project link:
-- Separate github link to the our Calendar Project
+- Separate github link to the our Calendar Project:

+# Go to: https://github.com/casta145/calendar to view Calendar Project